-Then there are plenty of studies in experimental animals and test tubes showing that compounds in blueberries may help prevent cancer.
-(29, 30) They are also relatively low in carbohydrates, which makes them the perfect fruit for people on low-carb diets (Blueberries + Whipped Cream = Awesome).
+They are also relatively low in carbohydrates, which makes them the perfect fruit for people on low-carb diets (Blueberries + Whipped Cream = Awesome).

 Bottom Line: Blueberries are very rich in antioxidants and have a relatively low carb content which makes them perfect for people on carb-restricted diets.

 Iodine is a nutrient that is very often lacking in modern diets (31).